Abbie Sweetwine

 Abbie Sweetwine (28 May 1921 – 7 May 2009) was an American nurse remembered for her work during the Harrow and Wealdstone rail crash.
 In a headline at the time, the Daily Mirror described her as "The Angel of Platform 6".

 Early life and education

 Abbie L. Sweetwine was born and raised in Cocoa, Florida.
-She had two sisters, Willie Ruth Austell and Dorothy H Sweetwine, the latter became a local newspaper editor.
+She had two sisters, Willie Ruth Austell and Dorothy H Sweetwine, the latter of whom became a local newspaper editor.

 She graduated in nursing from Brewster Hospital, the first Black hospital in Jacksonville, in 1942 and received her R.N. a few months later.

 Career

 She began her service life in the army.
-By July 1946, she had served in Provident Hospital at Fort Lauderdale, at the Whitaker Memorial Hospital in Newport, Virginia, and with the U.S. Migratory set-up at Belle Glade, Florida and in North Charleston, South Carolina.
+By July 1946, she had served in Provident Hospital at Fort Lauderdale, at the Whitaker Memorial Hospital in Newport News, Virginia, and with the U.S. Migratory set-up at Belle Glade, Florida and in North Charleston, South Carolina.